ToMe25/ESP-WiFi-GPIO-Monitor/lib/storagehandler/README.md

 It can either store a vector of pin state objects, or a [GPIO Handler](../gpiohandler/README.md).

 The Storage Handler is given a filesystem and a path upon creation, in which it then stores the given pins whenever `storePins` or `storeGPIOHandler` is called.
-The path can later be changed, changing the filesystem requires creating a new Storage Handler.
+Both the path and the filesystem can be changed after creation.

 Storing a [GPIO Handler](../gpiohandler/README.md) using `storeGPIOHandler` is preferred since it disables pin interrupts and pin debouncing while storing the pins.
 This is important, because a pin interrupt being called while the Flash writes causes a crash.